 In general, Kindergarten enrollment over the past three years has been somewhat erratic.
 The data also show that the difference between the graduating cohort and the incoming cohort has been somewhat erratic.
-Note that both studies project a significant increase at the Kindergarten level.
+Note that both studies project an increase at the Kindergarten level.
+These projections assume the current year decline in Kindergarten enrollment does not continue.